 The licence fee is determined by calculating the average AUM held by Nordic unitholders (during the period of the year when the fund has had a valid Nordic Swan Ecolabel license).
 VAT is added.

 <0.80% 0.0013% of AUM

 <0.60% 0.0012% of AUM

 * Assets Under Management

 Annual fee, index providers 1 500 EUR (one-day inspection) + travel costs.
 Please refer to "Fees for on-site inspections".
 If more than a working day is required for the inspection, an extra fee of 125 EUR per hour is charged.
-Minimum fee for a Nordic license 1 500 EUR per year excl.
-VAT Maximum fee for a Nordic licence 10 000 EUR per year excl.
+Annual fee, Investments products 2 000 EUR + travel costs.
+Minimum fee for a Nordic fund licence 1 500 EUR per year excl.
+VAT.
+Maximum fee for a Nordic fund licence 10 000 EUR per year excl.
 VAT and 100 000 EUR per group, at a minimum 2 000 EUR per fund.

 Extension/alteration of existing licence Fees will be charged according to how long it takes to deal with the matter:

 - Less than 4 hours: 375 EUR excl.
 VAT